m-kaiser/Kuenstlerhaus-Wien-Network/README.md

 | type | two types of nodes “persons” and “exhibitions” |

 ### Interactive Network Graph
 The interactive Network Graph is built with [Gephi 0.9](https://gephi.org/) and [Retina beta](https://ouestware.gitlab.io/retina/beta/#/).
 Nodes represent exhibitors and exhibitions in this two-mode network.
 Each of the edges is drawn on the basis of a catlogue entry.
+A wide range of Filters can be applied for each person in this network (gender, type, occupation, places etc.).

 ![image of network node](https://github.com/m-kaiser/Kuenstlerhaus-Wien-Network/blob/ea88a274049c99b50ecb702349ab64669cb5337e/Graph%20File/kuenstlerhaus_wien_network_image1.png)
 > Screenshot of the interactive Network Graph